This page outlines the management and governance of the Holy Cross website.

 Web Permissions and Roles

-There are two levels of permissions to add or edit content via the Drupal web content management system, each with its own training session.
-Only contributors who have been formally trained and attended a training session will be given access to the content management system.
+There are two levels of permissions to add or edit content via the Drupal web content management system.
+Only contributors who have requested access and been formally trained via a training session will be given access to the content management system.
 Drupal users may refer to comprehensive training documentation on the College Marketing and Communications website.
 It is each web content contributor’s responsibility to adhere to the training and documentation.
 Drupal users may also attend follow up training to refresh their knowledge and skills.

 - Exploring the structure of the new website